 In many instances, historical community energy cost information can be obtained from a variety of public sources or from local utilities and other energy providers.
 For example, EIA publishes monthly and annual reports of residential prices by State and by service area for electric utilities and larger natural gas distribution companies.
 Average residential fuel oil and propane prices are reported regionally and for major cities by government and private publications.
 Many State agencies also compile and publish information on residential energy costs to support State programs.

-a.
-Statutory Limitation on Planning and Administrative Expenses.
+i.
+Statutory Limitation on Planning and Administrative Expenses

 Grant funds cannot be used for: Preparation of the grant application, fuel purchases, routine maintenance or other operating costs, and purchase of equipment, structures, or real estate not directly associated with provision of residential energy services.
 In general, grant funds may not be used to support projects that primarily benefit areas outside of eligible communities.
 However, grant funds may be used to finance an eligible community's proportionate share of a larger energy project.